George Fried: Early naval career

 After his brief stint with the Army, Fried enlisted in the U.S. Navy in 1900 in New York.
 His first naval assignment was with the historic USS Hartford, a 255-foot steam and sail-powered sloop of war, which had seen service in the Civil War.
-As a fledgling US Naval seaman, he began service swabbing the Hartford's decks, working the coalroom, and trimming sails.
+As a fledgling U.S. Naval seaman, he began service swabbing the Hartford's decks, working the coalroom, and trimming sails.

-During many of the summers from 1900 to 1912, the Hartford took US Naval Academy midshipmen on a cruise to gain hands on experience with essential seafaring skills.
+During many of the summers from 1900 to 1912, the Hartford took U.S. Naval Academy midshipmen on a cruise to gain hands on experience with essential seafaring skills.
 During several of these cruises, Fried worked in the deck area where navigation was being taught.
 In his spare time, he began to study navigational formulas and was assisted by officers, until he had begun to grasp the fundamentals of the science of navigation.
 During five years of service aboard the Hartford from 1900 to 1905, he progressed from ordinary seaman to coxswain, quartermaster, and finally chief quartermaster, with each position developing and refining what would become his remarkable navigation skills.

 In 1916, after short rotations aboard various cruisers and battleships, Fried became third officer aboard the USS Solace (AH-2) as a member of the Merchant Marine.
 Solace was a 377-foot hospital ship and part of the Atlantic fleet.

 After serving on the Solace, he was recalled by the Navy and became an ensign in the North Atlantic aboard the pre-dreadnought battleship USS Kentucky (BB-6).
 Fried served with the Navy between 1916 and 1921 and reached the rank of Lieutenant (junior grade) aboard the USS Petrel, a 188-foot gunboat.
 At the outbreak of World War I, Fried was promoted to full Lieutenant and placed in charge of the cargo ship USS Zuiderdijk as she carried supplies from New York to France.